zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Action:**

-  Check if both the service and Gateway are correctly registered in the Discovery service.
+  Check that both the service and Gateway are correctly registered in the Discovery service.
 Allow some time after the services are discovered for the information to propagate to individual services.

 ### ZWEAS104E